-Hypnic jerks can be unsettling, but they’re not dangerous.
-In fact, they’re considered a normal part of falling asleep.
+Hypnic jerks can be unsettling, but they are not dangerous.
 Up to 70% of people experience hypnic jerks.

-Hypnic jerks can be annoying and disrupt the sleep of you or your partner, but that’s typically the worst they can do.
-While it is possible that a particularly violent jerk could lead to a minor injury, it’s not common.
+Hypnic jerks can be annoying and disrupt the sleep of you or your partner, but that is typically the extent of their negative effects.
+While it is possible that a particularly violent jerk could lead to a minor injury, this is not common.

 Hypnic jerks are different from other movements that can occur while you are awake or sleeping.
 Hypnic jerks occur during the transition from wakefulness into sleep, happen quickly, and are generally considered harmless.
-If you only experience hypnic jerks, you probably don’t need to see a doctor.
-Symptoms similar to hypnic jerks could require medical attention.
+If you only experience hypnic jerks, you probably do not need to see a doctor.

+However, some symptoms similar to hypnic jerks may require medical attention.
 If, during the daytime, you experience multiple, persistent contractions in your muscles that spread to other parts of your body, you could be experiencing a different type of myoclonus, rather than a hypnic jerk.
 These types of myoclonus can be indicators of other medical conditions.
 If you experience other types of jerking movements during sleep beyond hypnic jerks as you fall asleep, they could be symptoms of periodic limb movement disorder.
-If you’re concerned your muscle jerks are a symptom of another issue, speak to your doctor.
+If you are concerned your muscle jerks are a symptom of another issue, speak to your doctor.

 Hypnic jerks are a normal, albeit unpredictable, part of the experience of falling asleep.
-It’s unlikely that you’ll be able to completely eradicate them from your life.
-However, you can reduce their frequency and intensity, and improve your sleep at the same time, with a few relatively simple techniques.
+It is unlikely that you will be able to completely eradicate them from your life.
+However, you can reduce their frequency and intensity, and improve your sleep at the same time, with a few simple techniques.

 Improving your sleep hygiene can make it easier for you to sleep better more consistently, which may reduce the occurrence of hypnic jerks.
-Follow these tips:
+Common practices include:

 Reducing stress could lead to a reduction in hypnic jerks.
 Explore relaxation techniques that can relieve your stress.
 Meditation, deep breathing, and yoga, can all help.
 Fill your bedtime routine with calming activities, like a warm bath or reading a book.
 If your stress and thoughts interfere with your quality of life, speak to a doctor or therapist.

 Exercise daily to enjoy more restful sleep.
 Regular exercise can also help relieve stress .
-If you prefer a vigorous workout , schedule your exercise for earlier in the day to prevent it from disrupting your sleep.
-If you can only exercise at night, opt for low or moderate-intensity exercises like walking or yoga.
+If you prefer a vigorous workout , schedule your exercise for earlier in the day to prevent sleep disruptions.
+If you can only exercise at night, opt for low- or moderate-intensity exercises like walking or yoga.
 Aim to finish your workout at least 90 minutes before bed to allow your heart rate to slow back down and prevent the occurrence of hypnic jerks.

 Caffeine can provide some beneficial energy-boosting effects during the daytime, but consuming too much, especially later in the day, can interfere with your ability to sleep soundly.
-If you’re experiencing hypnic jerks and having trouble sleeping as a result, caffeine might be the culprit.
-Avoid consuming more than 400 milligrams per day, and schedule your last cup of coffee for at least six hours before bedtime.
+If you are experiencing hypnic jerks and having trouble sleeping as a result, caffeine could be the culprit.
+Avoid consuming more than 400 milligrams per day, and schedule your last cup of coffee for at least eight hours before bedtime.

 Nicotine is a stimulant that can impair your brain’s ability to wind down at night.
-It can also disrupt your sleep quality once you are asleep.
+It can also impact your sleep quality once you are asleep.
 Although alcohol is a sedative, it can also disrupt your sleep architecture , leading to the sleep deprivation that increases your risk for hypnic jerks.

 Be aware that even after implementing these tips, you may still experience hypnic jerks on occasion.
-They’re a normal part of falling asleep.
+They are considered a normal part of falling asleep.
 If you experience other movements that are disrupting your sleep, however, consult your doctor.